Point evaluation in Paley--Wiener spaces

-In Lemma~\ref{lem:bernstein}, we used Bernstein's inequality to extract information about the behavior of certain functions in $PW^\infty$ near their global maxima.
+In the proof of Theorem~\ref{thm:zeroset}~(a), we used Lemma~\ref{lem:hormander} to extract information about the behavior of certain functions in $PW^\infty$ near their global maxima.
 The following result allows us to say something about the local behavior of $\psi$ under an assumption that any extremal function will satisfy in light of Theorem~\ref{thm:zeroset}~(a).
 The basic idea is to consider the local symmetrization of $\psi$ in a point.
 The result will always be employed in conjunction with the arithmetic--geometric mean inequality. \begin{lemma} Suppose that $\psi$ is in $PW^p$ and that $\mathscr{Z}(\psi)$ is a finite union of uniformly discrete subsets of $\mathbb R$.
 Let $\xi$ be point in $\mathbb{R}\setminus \mathscr{Z}(\psi)$ and let $0<\eta\leq \dist(\xi,\mathscr{Z}(\psi))$.
 Then, for $|y|\leq \eta/2$ we have

 where $m$ denotes the maximal number of zeros that $\psi$ has in an interval of length $\eta$. \end{lemma} \begin{proof} Using the canonical factorization of $\psi$, we find that

 For each $j$ in $ \mathbb{Z}$, we set $I_j:=\mathscr{Z}(\psi)\cap [\xi+\eta j, \xi+\eta(j+1))$.
 Note that $I_{0}=\emptyset$, $I_{-1}\subseteq \{\xi-\eta\}$, and each set $I_j$ contains at most $m$ points.
 Therefore, if $|y| \leq \eta$, then we get